PoleStarInTheSky/PoleStarInTheSky/README.md

 ### Hi there,I am Polaris from China.👋

 * 🏫 A student in CSUFT
-* 🎯 Now focusing on the front-end web development
+* 🎯 Interested in Web development
-* 📚 Learning React and Node.js
+* 📚 Learning C/C++ now
-* 👄 Speaking in Chinese,English and Japanese
+* 👄 Speaking in Chinese and English
 * 🤝 Feel free to contact me: <polestarinthesky@gmail.com>

 <!--